HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 On the other hand, Core Web Vitals still have some progress and evolving to do.

 We mentioned the thoughts towards a [better responsiveness metric](https://web.dev/responsiveness/) above.
-In addition, navigations between pages in a site should be better tracked, and take into account the difference between Single-Page Applications (SPAs) and Multi-Page Applications (MPAs) architectures - you can read more about this [here](https://web.dev/vitals-spa-faq).
+In addition, navigations between pages in a site should be better tracked, and take into account the difference between [Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)](https://web.dev/vitals-spa-faq) architectures.

 Let’s continue pushing forward.